JGCRI/pygcam/docs/source/landProtection-xml.rst

 area in any combination of `{Shrubland, Grassland, UnmanagedPasture, UnmanagedForest}`, by region or groups of regions.

-Command-line usage is documented on the :ref:`gcamtool protect <protect-label>` page.
+Command-line usage is documented on the :ref:`gt protect <protect-label>` page.
 The ``landProtection.xml`` file elements are described below.

 XML elements